GoogleCloudPlatform/ai-infra-cluster-provisioning/ROADMAP.md

 ### Advanced feature set for 10K+ GPU support
 > The target of this milestone is to integrate advanced features to cluster provisioning tool required for 10K+ GPU support.
 As we validate more scenarios for 10K+ GPUs we will find additional goals required to support it.
-This milestone will be done when we have adequate support for 16K GPU in cluster provisioning tool.

 | Status | Goal | Remarks | ETA |
 | :---: | :--- | --- | :---: |